-The CDP is working with a newly formed Research Advisory Committee to seek ways to improve the data application and research request review process.
+The CDP worked with a Research Advisory Committee to seek ways to improve the data application and research request review process.
 For more information, please click here.

 Use of CDP data